-Test 2 - The evaluator attempted to establish an SSH connection with each of the following key exchange methods.
+Test 2 - The evaluator attempted to establish an SSH connection with each of the key exchange methods in the list below.
 The evaluator captured packets associated with each of these connection attempts.
-The evaluator observed through testing that the TOE supports the following:

-- diffie-hellman-group14-sha1 accepted
+- diffie-hellman-group14-sha1

-- ecdh-sha2-nistp256 accepted
+- ecdh-sha2-nistp256

-- ecdh-sha2-nistp384 accepted
+- ecdh-sha2-nistp384